2015 FIFA Women's World Cup: Innovations

 The tournament introduced goal-line technology with the Hawk-Eye system by which it is possible to show on the stadium screen if the ball was in or not.
 It was also the first World Cup for either men or women to be played on artificial turf, with all matches played on such surfaces.
-There were some initial concerns (please see below) over a possible increased risk of injuries from playing on artificial turf, but a legal challenge suggesting matches should be played on grass as in similar men's tournaments was dropped in January 2015.
+There were some initial concerns over a possible increased risk of injuries from playing on artificial turf, but a legal challenge suggesting matches should be played on grass as in similar men's tournaments was dropped in January 2015.

 Squads

 Each team's squad for the 2015 FIFA Women's World Cup consisted of 23 players (three of whom must be goalkeepers), two more than the 2011 tournament, and the same number as men's World Cup squads.
 Each participating national association was required to confirm its final 23-player squad no later than 10 working days before the start of the tournament.
 Replacement of seriously injured players was permitted until 24 hours before the team in question's first World Cup game.

 The squads were officially announced by FIFA on 28 May 2015.
 Formiga of Brazil and Homare Sawa of Japan were included in World Cup squads for the sixth time, a record for any men or women players.